 - A fishing hole or stocked pond designed to host and educate scouts and other youth

-Agritourism does not need to be limited to a working farm, instead, it can be used to create other business concepts that are closely related, and have the required nexus, to a working farm.
-This allows you to expand your farm into entirely new markets, offering corporate retreat locations, or stunning wedding venues.
-One unique feature of this is that it allows you to focus on your passion rather than the consumer market, as you can create a niche “sunflower weddings” type location, or something similar, which would attract numerous agritourists, but would not attract consumers otherwise.
+Agritourism does not need to be limited to a working farm.
+It can create other closely related business concepts and have the required connection to a working farm.
+Agritourism allows you to expand your farm into new markets, offering corporate retreat locations, or stunning wedding venues.
+One unique feature of this is that it allows you to focus on your passion rather than the consumer market.
+For example, you can create a niche “sunflower weddings” type location, which would attract numerous agritourists but would not attract consumers otherwise.

-The primary advantage of agritourism is that it allows you to better control your market.
-By maintaining control over the production and delivery of the goods, the consumers are ensured that they are buying exactly what they want, and you are removing the middle-man.
-This allows you to expand your market, tailor your market, and ensure that all you harvest is sold, at a good price.
-By taking a slow approach to agritourism, you can create an additional revenue stream that grows as time goes by and eventually could become the primary method of your farm’s products reaching the consumers.
+The primary advantage of agritourism is that it allows you to control your market.
+By maintaining control over the production and delivery of the goods, the consumers know they are buying what they want, and you are removing the middleman.
+This allows you to expand your market, tailor your market, and ensure that your harvest sells at a price beneficial for you and your customer.
+By taking a slow approach to agritourism, you can create an additional revenue stream that grows as time goes by and has the potential to become the primary method of your farm’s products reaching consumers.

-Agritourism is not just a way to expand your market and educate the public, it is also a way to trigger certain protections and conditions under state law.
-If you are properly formed, properly set up, and all required signs, notices, and other rules are followed, the law provides unique protection from civil liabilities that may arise.
-One example is that normal domestic animals may become aggressive to certain guests, and the law helps shield you from an ensuing lawsuit.
-The law also allows for other protections, unique allowances, and a unique taxing structure, depending on how your agritourism business is set up; I will be exploring this further in the next article.
+Agritourism is not just a way to expand your market and educate the public.
+It is also a way to trigger certain protections and conditions under state law.
+Once you are properly established, and all required signs, notices, and other rules are followed, the law provides one-of-a-kind protection from civil liabilities that may arise.
+One example is that normal domestic animals may become aggressive to certain guests, the law helps shield you from an ensuing lawsuit.
+The law also allows for other protections, uncommon allowances, and a unique taxing structure, depending on how your agritourism business is set up; I will dig deeper into this in the next article.

 Agritourism has a lot of red tape.
 State law is not completely clear on what does and does not qualify, local zoning and health laws apply, and taxing rules, like a CAUV or other similar concepts, require attorneys and accountants to navigate.
 Likewise, your farm is a business, so concerns about liability, contracts, and employment should be front and center.
-Starting an agritourism business is not an easy task, and it will require hard work, but like all other businesses, working with the right advisors will position you in the best possible starting slot.
+Starting an agritourism business is not an easy task.
+It will require hard work, but, like other businesses, working with the right advisors will position you in the best possible starting slot.

-If you are looking to explore your farm’s future, White Law Office, Co. has the small-town approach you want, with the top-notch talent you need.
-With over 50 years of legal experience, a team that understands you and your farm’s unique needs and goals, and the skill needed to win in front of a Zoning Board or in the Courtroom, we are prepared to address every concern that your agritourism business will raise.
+If you want to explore your farm’s future, EQUES Law Group has the hometown approach you want, with the top-notch talent you need.
+With over 50 years of legal experience, a team that understands you and your farm’s unique needs and goals, and the skills to win in front of a Zoning Board or in the Courtroom, we are prepared to address every concern that your agritourism business will raise.

-Let White Law Office, Co. focus on the regulations and rules behind the scenes, keep your focus on creating, growing, and expanding your agritourism business.
-Give Robert a call today in our Newark location, and see how we can help you transform your farm for tomorrow.
+Let EQUES Law Group focus on the regulations and rules behind the scenes and keep your focus on creating, growing, and expanding your agritourism business.
+Give Robert a call today and see how we can help you transform your farm for tomorrow.